Japanese minesweeper No. 8 (1938): Service

 After the attack, W-8 participated in a number of uneventful convoys and minesweeping activities, mainly around Truk, until 16 January 1943.
 On 16 January, the Japanese tanker Toei Maru was struck by a submarine, and began to sink.
 It is unclear whether W-8 was still escorting Toei Maru or not at the point of the attack, although it is assumed that the escort was heading back to Truk.
 Three days later, on 19 January, W-8 returned to the sight of the attack and picked up any survivors.
-After another three months, W-8 headed towards the Marshall Islands, but returned to Truk on 27 April.
+After another three months, W-8 headed toward the Marshall Islands, but returned to Truk on 27 April.
 On 6 August, W-8 was dry-docked for repairs.
-It was undocked on 23 September.
+She was undocked on 23 September.

 Between 23 September 1943 and 1 July 1945, W-8 took part in several escorts an minesweeping operations.
 On 1 July, while escorting Sub Chaser no. 2, from Surabaya to Makassar, W-8 and Sub Chaser no. 2 were "attacked by 2 enemy submarines at 0228 and 0250 and sunk in 7-30S 116-15E", according to FRUMEL intercepts.

-Post war
+Postwar

 On 2 September 1945, the Japanese Instrument of Surrender was signed aboard USS Missouri by representatives from Japan, the United States, the Republic of China, the United Kingdom, the Soviet Union, Australia, Canada, the Provisional Government of the French Republic, the Kingdom of the Netherlands, and the Dominion of New Zealand.
-Despite this, W-8 did not receive notice of the end of the war until 15 September, thirteen days later, while docked at Surabaya.
+W-8 received notice on 15 September, 13 days later, while docked at Surabaya.

 On 10 July 1946, W-8 arrived at Keppel Harbour, in Singapore.
-On 13 July 1946, it was scuttled by the Royal Navy in the Malacca Straits.
-It was officially removed from the Japanese Navy's list of ships on 10 August.
+On 13 July 1946, she was scuttled by the Royal Navy in the Malacca Straits and officially removed from the Japanese Navy's list of ships on 10 August.